jbkunst/highcharter/cran-comments.md

 This is a resubmission.
 In this version I have:

-* Converted the DESCRIPTION title to title case.
+* Description of highcharts library
-* Single quoted the software names
+* Adding import from stat package: ecdf

-* Adding import from stat package: is.ts, setNames, time
+Regards,